-Brian Labus, Ph.D., MPH is an Assistant Professor in the School of Public Health.
-His research focuses on communicable disease surveillance and he is currently studying the use of social media to identify restaurants associated with increased risk of causing foodborne illness.
-Dr. Labus is a Registered Environmental Health Specialist through the National Environmental Health Association and teaches courses in infectious disease epidemiology and outbreak investigation.
-Prior to joining the faculty, Dr. Labus worked in local public health, conducting outbreak investigations, disease surveillance, and implementing public health informatics systems.
+Brian Labus, Ph.D., MPH is a professor in UNLV's School of Public Health.
+His research focuses on communicable disease surveillance, as well as the use of social media to identify restaurants associated with increased risk of causing foodborne illness.
+Labus is a Registered Environmental Health Specialist through the National Environmental Health Association and teaches courses in infectious disease epidemiology and outbreak investigation.
+Prior to joining the faculty, Labus worked in local public health, conducting outbreak investigations, disease surveillance, and implementing public health informatics systems.

 Every time somebody wears a mask, that is an opportunity to stop disease transmission.
 So the more people that do it, the better off we're going to be.